 Hills District Mum Lee is a valued member of the Hills District Mums Facebook Group admin team.
-Mid 2016 she was diagnosed as having Asperger’s Syndrome, otherwise known as High Functioning Autism.
+In mid 2016 she was diagnosed as having Aspergers (Autism Spectrum Disorder).
 Since then we’ve watched her gain a greater understanding of who she is.
-We’ve admired how she has chosen to embrace her different theory of mind and forge a life where her desire for structure, creature comforts, kindness and peace prevail.
+We’ve admired how she has chosen to embrace her different theory of mind and forge a life where her desire for structure, creature comforts, kindness and peace prevails.
 She is now ready to share her story openly with the aim of empowering and supporting other women and mums on the spectrum.
-Thank you of spending 5 minutes with us Lee du Plooy!
+Thank you of spending 5 minutes with us Lee!

 Tell us about yourself